plorentzos/Predictions-of-Car-Prices-Using-Linear-and-Machine-Learning-Models/README.md

 \* Note that graphs generated during the analysis can be found in the graphs folder.

-\* Note that you can always delete the  graphs folder when you clode the repo.
-They will get generated again when you run the .py scripts.
+\* Note that the datasets generated during the analysis can be found in the data folder.

 ## Assumptions
 * The dataset's size is large enough to train/test split and apply the various statistical methods and models.